 Being a toddler is tough!
 So much to explore and touch, but so many things are off limits, meaning finding things to do with toddlers in Michigan’s southeast region can be a challenge.
-And parenting a toddler can be a lonely ride if the only person to chat with in the house keeps redirecting the conversation to Elmo’s latest gaffe.
-So whether it’s your toddler who needs a break from the same-old toys or just mom who wants a change of scenery (and maybe a latte), here are 10 places where you and your curious little one will be very welcome – including indoor play places for toddlers in Michigan’s metro Detroit area.
+And parenting a toddler can be a lonely ride if the only person to chat with in the house keeps redirecting the conversation to Elmo.
+So whether it’s your toddler who needs a break from the same-old toys or just mom who wants a change of scenery (and maybe a latte), here are 12 toddler play places and destinations where you and your curious little one will be very welcome – including indoor play places for toddlers in Michigan’s metro Detroit area.

 - Address: 318 W. Nine Mile Road, Ferndale